kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/introduction-kaltura-client-libraries.md

 $kalturaClient->setKs($ks);
 {% endhighlight %}

-## Using a Client Object to Perform an API Call
+## The Kaltura API

 The Kaltura API structure consists of a list of services, represented by service objects.
 Each service object consists of different actions, represented by a method in the service object.

 **For example:**

-1. To call the *media* service to get a specific media entry instance from the Kaltura server entry, you use the *get* action.
+1. To call the **media** service in order to get a specific media entry instance from the Kaltura server entry, you use the *get* action.
-  The result of *media.get* is an object of type [KalturaMediaEntry][22].
+  The result of [`media.get`](https://developer.kaltura.com/console/service/media/action/get) is an object of type [`KalturaMediaEntry`][22].
-2. After performing the *media.get* call, you print the name of the entry.
+2. The `media.get` call, provides information about the entry, such as its name or date of creation.

 [22]: https://developer.kaltura.com/console/service/media/

-For more information about the Kaltura API structure, refer to [Kaltura API Usage Guidelines][11]
+For more information about the Kaltura API structure, refer to [Kaltura API Usage Guidelines][11] or try it out using the [console](https://developer.kaltura.com/console)

 To perform a `media.get` call: